 - Gemzar may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking Gemzar.
 Talk with your doctor before you receive any vaccine.

 - Severe and sometimes fatal lung or breathing problems have occurred with the use of Gemzar.
 These problems may occur up to 2 weeks after the last dose of Gemzar.
 Tell your doctor right away if you develop shortness of breath, cough, or other breathing problems (eg, wheezing).

-- Severe and sometimes fatal kidney or liver problems have occurred with the use of Gemzar.
+- Severe and sometimes fatal kidney problems have occurred with the use of Gemzar.
+Kidney problems may not go away after Gemzar has stopped.
 Discuss any questions or concerns with your doctor.

 - Gemzar can cause capillary leak syndrome, a condition that can be life-threatening.
 Tell your doctor right away if you notice swelling, severe dizziness, fainting, irregular heartbeat, chest pain, trouble breathing, change in the amount of urine produced, mental or mood changes, severe stomach pain, or black stools.

 - A serious and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has occurred with the use of Gemzar.
 Contact your doctor right away if you experience vision problems (eg, blindness), confusion, trouble thinking, severe headache, high blood pressure, seizures, or unusual tiredness.